-13.44 Compact and powerful grinding machine for quickly and accurately restoring the rail head profile.
+13.44 Compact and powerful grinding machine for welded joints and deposit-welded wheel treads.

 |Drive||4-stroke petrol engine||2-stroke petrol engine||Electric motor, three-phase current|